chiefmurph/MAUC/README.md

 branching and pull requests, and
 2. the maintainers have been
 very responsive to my questions in the past.

-Even if you don't "Participate" you are encouraged to practice *safe branching*.
-See below.

 ## Participate